 Using the Historical Searches Scheduled In Time Range Time Chart

-Under the Concurrency Investigation header, past the Concurrency Investigation Table there will be a Time Chart that offers a visual analysis of Concurrency spikes.
-Select Minutes as the Time Unit to get a clear picture.
+Under the Concurrency Investigation header & past the Concurrency Investigation Table, there is a Time Chart that offers a visual analysis of Concurrency spikes.
+Select ‘minutes’ as the Time Unit to get a clear picture.

 After zooming, we have identified a time period where searches cross the limit.
 Select the bar to view the searches.

 This group of searches are stacked so much on top of each other it poses a threat to the Splunk environment, and if not properly managed, can lead to more skipped searches and issues for users.
-Identify a search that should be changed and press the ‘Go’ on the ‘Assistant’ column to continue with improving the search’s scheduling.
+To continue with improving the search’s scheduling, identify a search that should be changed and press the ‘Go’ on the ‘Assistant’ column (for more info, click here).